hubtype/botonic/doc-botonic/docs/plugins/plugin-analytics.md

 ## What Does This Plugin Do?

-This plugin allows you to track the user interaction with the bot or the bot's behaviour by sending the information to [Google Analytics](https://analytics.google.com/).
+This plugin allows you to track the user interaction with the bot or the bot's behaviour by sending the information to **[Google Analytics](https://analytics.google.com/)**.

 ## Setup